Technical notes

 ICD-10-AM

-Diagnosis, procedure and external cause hospital data for 2021–22 were reported to the NHMD by all states and territories using the 11th edition of the Australian Modification of ICD-10, referred to as the ICD-10-AM.
+Admitted patient care data in the NHDH are drawn from the National Hospital Morbidity Database (NHMD).
+Diagnosis, procedure and external cause hospital data for 2023–24 were reported to the NHMD by all states and territories using the 11th edition of the Australian Modification of ICD-10, referred to as the ICD-10-AM.
 ICD-10-AM, is based on ICD-10 (NCCH 2013).
 ICD-10 was modified for the Australian setting by the National Centre for Classification in Health (NCCH) to make it more relevant to Australian clinical practice.
 Compatibility with ICD-10 at the higher levels (that is, up to 4-character codes) of the classification has been maintained.
 ICD-10-AM has been used to classify diagnoses in admitted patient hospital records in all Australian states and territories since 1999–2000 (AIHW 2000).

 Methodology for reporting on the progress of measures over time

-To determine the 'progress status' of each measure, statistical testing was used to understand if the measure had significantly changed over time.
-Univariable logistic regression modelling was used to test the direction and statistical significance (p<0.05) of the change in each measure from baseline to the latest available data.
-Statistical testing was performed on summary data only for measures 1.1, 1.2, 3.2, and 5.1a.
+To determine the ‘progress status’ of each measure, statistical testing was used to understand if the measure had significantly changed over time.
+Weighted linear regression was used to test the direction and statistical significance (p<0.05) of the change in each measure from baseline to the latest available data.
+Statistical testing was performed on summary data only for measures 1.1, 1.2, 3.2, 4.2b and 5.1a.

 The 'Status key' for the relevant icon in the report can be summarised as follows: